Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 How to plot gridlines
 ~~~~~~~~~~~~~~~~~~~~~

-In the 2d viewer, it is possible to plot geographical gridlines on top
+It is possible to plot geographical gridlines on top
-of a grid (Figure 13). **In the 3d viewer this feature only works well
+of a grid (Figure 13). **This feature only works well
 at near-vertical viewing angles.**

 .. image:: screenshots/viewer/image14.png